 Private lenders issue FHA loans that are backed by insurance from the Federal Housing Administration.
 Federal backing provides lenders with the reassurance they need to finance homes for buyers who might not otherwise qualify for a conventional mortgage or other available programs.

-Unlike USDA and VA loans, this is not a zero-down mortgage program.
-Instead, Houston homeowners are required to make a down payment that is at least 3.5% of the total financed amount.
+Unlike USDA and VA loans, this is no zero-down mortgage program.
+Instead, Houston homeowners are required to make a down payment that is at least 3.5% of the total financed amount in the FHA Loan.
 Note that when homeowners include closing costs in the loan, this forms part of the total used for the down payment as well.

 FHA loans are especially useful for first-time homebuyers, lower-income buyers, and people with lower credit scores.
 However, it’s not exclusively reserved for this demographic.
-Anyone who meets the qualifications can use a Rock Mortgage Houston FHA loan to buy qualifying property.
+Anyone who meets the qualifications in Houston can apply for an FHA Loan with us at Rock Mortgage to buy qualifying property.

 Your Complete Guide to Securing an FHA Loan